apache/sdap-nexus/docs/quickstart.rst

 SDAP is tested with Cassandra version 3.11.6.

 .. note:: Similar to the Solr container, using a volume is recommended but not required.
+Be aware that the second ``-v`` option is required.

 Before starting Cassandra, we need to prepare a script to initialize the database.